cortexrd/Knack-Toolkit-Library/README.md

 \*Note about **KTL_KnackApp.js**: throughout the document, we will refer to this file name as the “app code”, but you can substitute it to anything that would better match your app’s name.
 As long as you modify the merge utility files accordingly, if you are planning to use it.
 See the **-filename** parameter in the batch file.

-Open the KTL_KnackApp_Prod.js file, copy its content to your Javascript pane in the Builder and save.

 ### Setup

 You will need to modify the KTL_KnackApp.js file to match your needs if you want to go beyond the basic default setup.
 [See Editing the KTL_KnackApp file](#editing-the-ktl_knackapp-file).